TADI-I/enviro365-assessment/README.md

 ## Business Rules Implemented

+All four live in `WithdrawalService.createWithdrawal()`:

-1. **Retirement age check** — Retirement product withdrawals only allowed if investor age > 65
+1. **Retirement age check** — Retirement product withdrawals only allowed if investor age > 65.
+Age is calculated live from `dateOfBirth`, never stored, so it's always accurate.
-2. **Balance check** — Withdrawal cannot exceed current balance
+2. **Balance check** — Withdrawal cannot exceed current balance.
-3. **90% cap** — Withdrawal cannot exceed 90% of current balance
+3. **90% cap** — Withdrawal cannot exceed 90% of current balance.
+All money math uses `BigDecimal`, not `double`, to avoid floating-point rounding errors with currency.
-4. **Proper error feedback** — All rule violations return descriptive error messages
+4. **Proper error feedback** — All rule violations throw a `BusinessRuleException`, caught by `GlobalExceptionHandler` and returned as a structured JSON error (HTTP 422) with a human-readable message.

 ---